Google Gemini vs ChatGPT: Which Free AI Chatbot Wins in 2026?

 4. Context window — Gemini's killer feature

-What that means in practice: you can paste an entire book, a 200-page legal document, or a full codebase into Gemini and ask questions about it.
-ChatGPT will tell you the document is too long.
+In practice that means you can drop an entire book, a 200-page contract, or a whole codebase into Gemini and start asking questions.
+Hand the same thing to ChatGPT and it'll politely tell you the document is too long.

 Winner: Gemini, decisively.